Skip to main content Skip to navigation

 • Implement transaction monitoring solutions in order to spot suspicious FX transactions that might be indicative of suspicious activity.
 This includes transactions over certain reporting thresholds, unusual transaction patterns or transactions involving high-risk countries.

-• Screen and monitor customers for politically exposed person (PEP) and sanctions status and for their involvement in adverse media stories.
+• Screen and monitor customers for sanctions, politically exposed person (PEP) status, and for their involvement in adverse media stories.

 • Appoint an AML compliance officer to oversee the compliance program, liaise with financial authorities and manage audits.